 Election for dissertation work by a doctoral student who has been admitted to candidate status.
-The defense of the dissertation, that is, the final oral examination, must be held under a full-term candidacy enrollment.
+The defense of the dissertation, that is, the final oral examination, must be held under a full-term candidacy enrollment.CourseProfile (ATLAS)

-Nuclear Engineering and Radiological Sciences
+NERS 201.
+Survey of Nuclear Engineering and Radiological Sciences